exxcellent/wings2/demo/README.txt

  - desktop:  Another eye-candy demo which simulates a desktop with inner windows that can be opened/closed/minimized maximized.

+At the moment, the following demos are unmaintained and non functional

  - jsp:      Conceptual demo to demonstrate integration of wingS into JSP technology.
  - dwr:      Conceptual demo to show the frame of DWR integration.